rlguy/GridFluidSim3D/README.md

 FluidSimulation fluidsim(xsize, ysize, zsize, cellsize);
 ```

 We want to add a ball of fluid to the center of the fluid domain, so we will need to get the dimensions of the domain by calling `getSimulationDimensions` and passing it pointers to store the width, height, and depth values.
-Alternatively, the dimensions can be calculated by multiplying the cell width by the corresponding number of cells in a direction (e.g. `width = dx*xsize`).
+Alternatively, the dimensions can be calculated by multiplying the cell width by the corresponding number of cells in a direction (e.g. `width = dx*isize`).

 ```c++
 double width, height, depth;